Return to Index

 - Having a mother who smoked cigarettes and/or drank alcohol, had a urinary tract infection, or had preterm labor during pregnancy

-- Having a parent with certain conditions such as alcoholism and conversion disorder
+- Having a parent with certain conditions such as alcohol use disorder and conversion disorder

 - Other possible risk factors include: